Accelerate image pulling with P2P

 Important

-• The component skips injection if the Pod's YAML does not reference an image from the Container Registry Enterprise Edition instance, or if the image pull Secret for the original endpoint is missing.
+• The component skips injection if the Pod does not reference an image from the Container Registry Enterprise Edition instance, or if the image pull Secret for the original endpoint is missing.

-• P2P credentials differ from standard credentials only in the image registry domain name.
-If the standard credentials contain errors, P2P image pulls will also fail.
+• P2P credentials differ from standard credentials only in the registry domain.
+Errors in standard credentials also cause P2P pull failures.

 Check the injected values by inspecting a Pod: